imonkia/dropbox-get-files-and-folders-app/README.md

-# Dropbox Get Files and Folders (withPathRoot) Example
+# Dropbox Get Files and Folders

 > [!NOTE]
 > This is a SwiftUI app that uses the [official Dropbox SDK (SwiftyDropbox)](https://github.com/dropbox/SwiftyDropbox).